Tanks of Japan: World War II

 From 1932 onwards, the Type 89 Chi-Ro had been the first Japanese tank to be mass-produced.
 It remained the standard medium tank until the late thirties.
 It was outdated before that time.
 Its follower, the Type 97 Chi-Ha took over and remained the standard model type used until the end of the war in 1945.
 Its shortcomings were clear since the Battle of Khalkhin Gol in 1939 though.
 The Shinhoto Chi-Ha, the same Type 97 hull with a new turret to install a better gun appeared only in 1942.
-While vulnerable to opposing Allied tanks (US M3 Lee/British M3 Grant, M4 Sherman and Soviet T-34), the 47 mm high-velocity gun did give the Shinhoto some fighting chance against them.
+While vulnerable to opposing Allied tanks (US M3 Lee/British M3 Grant, M4 Sherman and Soviet T-34), the 47 mm high-velocity gun did give the Shinhoto Chi-Ha some fighting chance against them.
 The 47 mm gun was effective against light tanks and against the sides and rear of the Sherman tank.
 The Japanese designed additional improved models, but tanks such as the Type 1 Chi-He or the Type 3 Chi-Nu ended up only being produced in limited numbers.

 With the German armor led victories in Europe in 1940, the Japanese changed their deployment and doctrine and organized tank divisions.
 By 1940 they were the fifth largest tank force in the world behind the Soviet Union, France, Britain and Germany, but were behind in medium and heavy tanks.
 However, after 1941 the Japanese focused their industry on building warships and aircraft after the attack on Pearl Harbor brought the United States into the conflict, as priorities shifted to warships and aircraft, weapons that were more conducive to naval warfare; attacking across the Pacific, and defending the Empire from the advancing American naval fleet.

 So, although the Japanese Army widely employed tanks within the Pacific theater of war, the tanks that Allied forces in the Pacific faced were mostly older designs or even obsolete as the most modern Japanese tanks, such as the Type 3 Chi-Nu, were delayed by material and production shortages.
 Even after they started to come out of the factories the idea was to hold them for the defense of the mainland, and not dispersed to the far flung army or navy forces.
 Between 1931 and 1945, Japan produced 6450 tanks.
 Half of them (3,300) were made by the Mitsubishi Company.
 The sub-total of tanks produced between 1940 and 1945 is 4424, i.e. a yearly average comparable to Italy.
 For a country as large and as industrialized as Japan, that is modest.
 This being due to the higher priority of steel allocated to the Imperial Navy for warship construction.
 It changed to a degree in 1944/45, when the homeland became increasingly under direct threat but it was too late.
 As with many innovative weapons projects launched by Japan in the final years of World War II, production could not advance beyond either small numbers or the prototype stage due to material shortages, and the loss of Japan's industrial infrastructure to the Allied bombing of Japan.